Graduate University Policies

 Option 3: Real Estate — prepares students for careers in the diverse field of real estate.
 The program is designed to acquaint students with real estate brokerage, management, appraisal, acquisition, lending, and development with particular emphasis on real estate appraisal, finance, and investment.

 The selection of courses for the major in finance should be arranged by students with their academic advisor in conformance with the general requirements outlined below.
 FIN 3403 and FIN 3233 should be the first two finance courses taken.
 It is incumbent upon students to plan their courses with the semester in which they are normally offered.
-Requests for course substitutions in order to graduate without required concentration courses will rarely be granted.
 Students are warned not to delay taking their finance courses because of prerequisites and limited course offerings.

 The shared objectives of the BBA in Finance and the BBA in Financial Services are: